awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 Skip matching means that Amazon EC2 Auto Scaling skips replacing instances that match the desired configuration\.
 If no desired configuration is specified, then it skips replacing instances that have the same configuration that is already set on the group\.
 If skip matching is not enabled, any instance in the Auto Scaling group can be replaced with a new instance, regardless of whether there are any updates needed\.

 **Checkpoints**
 A checkpoint is a point in time where the instance refresh pauses for a specified amount of time\.
 An instance refresh can contain multiple checkpoints\.
 Amazon EC2 Auto Scaling emits events for each checkpoint, so that you can add an EventBridge rule to send the events to a target such as Amazon SNS to be notified when a checkpoint is reached\.
-After a checkpoint is reached, you have the opportunity to validate your deployment\.
+After a checkpoint is reached, you have the opportunity to verify your deployment\.
 If any problems are identified, you can cancel the instance refresh and then roll it back by initiating another instance refresh\.
 The ability to deploy updates in phases is a key benefit of checkpoints\.
 If you don't use checkpoints, rolling replacements are performed continuously\.

 ## Considerations<a name="instance-refresh-considerations"></a>

 The following are things to consider when starting an instance refresh, to help ensure that the group continues to perform as expected\.
++ We recommend that you consider enabling the default instance warmup feature to unify warm\-up settings at the group level\.
+For more information, see [Set the default instance warmup for an Auto Scaling group](ec2-auto-scaling-default-instance-warmup.md)\.
-+ While warming up, a newly launched instance is not counted toward the aggregated metrics of the Auto Scaling group\.
++ While warming up, a newly launched instance is not counted toward the aggregated instance metrics of the Auto Scaling group \(such as CPUUtilization, NetworkIn, NetworkOut, and so on\)\.
 + If you added scaling policies to the Auto Scaling group, the scaling activities run in parallel\.
 If you set a long interval for the instance refresh warm\-up period, it takes more time for newly launched instances to be reflected in the metrics\.
-Therefore, an adequate warm\-up period helps to prevent Amazon EC2 Auto Scaling from scaling on stale metric data\.
+Therefore, an adequate warm\-up period keeps Amazon EC2 Auto Scaling from scaling on stale metric data\.
 + If you added a lifecycle hook to the Auto Scaling group, the warm\-up period does not start until the lifecycle hook actions are complete and the instance enters the `InService` state\.
+For more information, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.
 + If you enable skip matching but the launch template, the launch template version, and instance types in the mixed instances policy are not changing, the instance refresh will succeed immediately without making any replacements\.
 If you made any other changes \(for example, changing your Spot allocation strategy\), Amazon EC2 Auto Scaling updates the settings of the Auto Scaling group to reflect the new desired configuration after the instance refresh succeeds\.

 ## Start or cancel an instance refresh \(console\)<a name="start-instance-refresh-console"></a>

 You can create, view, and cancel your instance refreshes with the Amazon EC2 Auto Scaling console\.
 If this is your first time starting an instance refresh, using the console will help you understand the features and options available\.

-### Starting an instance refresh in the console \(basic procedure\)<a name="starting-an-instance-refresh-in-the-console"></a>
+### Start an instance refresh in the console \(basic procedure\)<a name="starting-an-instance-refresh-in-the-console"></a>

 Use the following procedure if you have not previously defined a [mixed instances policy](ec2-auto-scaling-mixed-instances-groups.md) for your Auto Scaling group\.
-If you have previously defined a mixed instances policy, see [Starting an instance refresh in the console \(mixed instances group\)](#starting-an-instance-refresh-in-the-console-mig) to start an instance refresh\.
+If you have previously defined a mixed instances policy, see [Start an instance refresh in the console \(mixed instances group\)](#starting-an-instance-refresh-in-the-console-mig) to start an instance refresh\.

 **To start an instance refresh**